 If you are currently researching schools, you want to read our guide to getting into a good school in the UAE.

 In this article we have leaned heavily on the DSIB reports, so it is important to understand how they are done.

 Internationally qualified school inspectors pay on site visits to every private school in Dubai (after a settling in period for new schools) to rate it on key questions such as:

 Following each inspection, the school gets a full written report with details of the school’s performance and shortfalls.
 Parents considering specific schools should be able to access the latest school inspection report through the KHDA website.

 The school is expected to prepare an action plan addressing any recommendations for further development, which is then used as a benchmark for the next year’s inspections.

 The KHDA rates schools based on its own weighting system.
 In 2014/15 guide for example it noted its next round of reports will focus on Special Educational Needs provision, and core subjects Maths and English.
-Given PISA and TIMMS targets, the KHDA's latest reports for 2016/17 place more emphasis than ever before on academic results in external examinations.
+With tough PISA and TIMMS targets, the KHDA's reports in 2016/17 placed more emphasis than ever before on academic results in external examinations.
+For the 2017/18 reports Value Added benchmark testing has come to the fore.
 More information here on the current KHDA focus.

 The inspection team will of course continue to look at MoE requirements for Islamic and social studies, Arabic as a first and second language - and so on.

 As a parent not everything the KHDA uses in its overview rating, you will consider important - for non-Muslims the weighting given to Islamic Studies for example, may not be considered so vital.

 If you do only look at the top line rating, you could be excluding schools delivering outstanding education in those areas you consider important...